ActiveReaction takes care of the technical process of your digital works council elections

 We relieve works council secretaries and election committees of the technical hassle of their digital works council elections:

-We build digital ballots with our propriety software.
+We build digital ballots with our proprietary software.
 Our clients profit from our user-friendly systems which help increase the chance of higher turnouts:

 Our ballot is completely responsive, i.e. the size of the ballot scales to the size of the screen on which it's shown.
 This means that voters can cast their vote on any device (PC, laptop, tablet and smartphone).
 At home, in the office or in transit.